About

 “Hello.
 They placed me at MMI and the insurance company cut me off.
 They say I’m at MMI and that I can go back to work.
 I don’t think I can go back to work since I’m still in terrible pain.”

 MMI = Treatment With THAT Doctor is complete.
-Well that’s not what that means.
+Well, that’s not what that means.
 MMI doesn’t mean your treatment is finished and you can go back to work.
 What MMI means is there’s nothing else that a particular physician can think of that’s going to make you any better.

 MMI Example No. 2

 Let me give another example.
 I had a client who suffers from PTSD.
 He also broke his tailbone and has a lower back injury.
 He had a leg injury as well.
 Here, I’ll just focus on two.
-Well, the insurance company cut him off because his orthopedic surgeon said he’s at MMI.
+Well, the insurance company cut him off because his orthopedic surgeon said he was at MMI.
 All that means is the surgeon is basically saying.
 “I can’t think of anything more to help this person.
-He’s at maximum medical improvement.”, without saying “on an orthopedic standpoint.”
+He’s at maximum medical improvement.”, without saying “from an orthopedic standpoint.”
 The only thing that that doctor can testify to in court is anything orthopedically wrong with my client, nothing else.
 They use that and say, “Hey he can go back to work.
 He’s fine now.”
 Well no.

 That’s not true.
 The only reason he’s at MMI is because there’s no surgery that can be recommended to help his cracked tailbone from this doctor.
-Surgeries Are done, not Ongoing Health Care.
+Surgeries are done, not Ongoing Health Care.
 This client is going to have to live with that.
 There’s no direct surgery that can be done.
-He’s already gone through all the conservative therapies in terms of physical therapy, epidural injections, all that kind of stuff.
+He’s already gone through all the conservative therapies in terms of physical therapy, epidural injections, and all that kind of stuff.
 The doctor just put up his hands and said there’s nothing more I can do for this gentleman.
 That doesn’t mean he’s still not in terrible pain.
 He’s going to need pain management for the rest of his life and he’s going to need injections basically on and off.
 He’s going to need a TENS unit.

 Don’t Panic